Narrandera

 Health performance in Narrandera is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Narrandera faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
-A variety of health conditions impact both younger and older age groups.
-Private health cover is low at approximately 48% of Narrandera's total population (~2,276 people), compared to 51.9% across the Rest of NSW and a national average of 55.7%.
+Narrandera faces significant health challenges, as assessed by AreaSearch through mortality rates and chronic condition prevalence.
+Multiple health conditions affect both younger and older age groups.
+Private health cover is low at approximately 48% of Narrandera's total population (~2,276 people), compared to 51.9% in Regional NSW and the national average of 55.7%.

 The most prevalent medical conditions are arthritis (11.2%) and asthma (10.2%).
-However, 60.4% of residents claim to be completely free from medical ailments, compared to 63.3% across the Rest of NSW.
-Working-age individuals face notable health challenges due to elevated chronic condition rates.
-Narrandera has a higher proportion of seniors aged 65 and over (25.5%, or 1,206 people) than the Rest of NSW (23.4%).
-Health outcomes among seniors present some challenges, generally in line with national rankings for the overall population.
+Notably, 60.4% of residents report no medical ailments, slightly lower than the 63.3% in Regional NSW.
+Working-age individuals face substantial health challenges due to high chronic condition rates.
+The area has a higher proportion of seniors aged 65 and over at 25.6%, with 1,211 people, compared to 23.4% in Regional NSW.
+Health outcomes among seniors align broadly with national rankings.

 Frequently Asked Questions - Health